LiviaLavy/Spring-Domina_Front-End/README.md

 # Spring Domina

-This application offers a platform where the users can manage their energetic consumation and improve their comfort, by handling connected electric installations.
-Users can create progs of control, or directly command their installations throught an interactive interface.
+This application offers a platform where the users can manage their energetic consummation and improve their comfort, by handling connected electric installations.
+Users can create progs of control, or directly command their installations through an interactive interface.

 The application's features are:

-- Manage connected installations using electricity, in addition of thermic, humidity, luminosity and CO2 captors.
+- Manage connected installations using electricity, in addition to thermic, humidity, luminosity and CO2 captors.
-- Create and use programs for installation control for each rooms of the house.
+- Create and use programs for installation control for each room of the house.
-- Consult energetic consumation of each installation, room, and the house in general.
+- Consult energetic consummation of each installation, room, and the house in general.

-This repository contain the Frontend part of the application.
+This repository contains the Frontend part of the application.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 ## Getting Started
 ### Prerequisites
-To run this project you need the backend part of the application as requirement. https://github.com/mgmtournie/Spring_domina
+To run this project you need the backend part of the application as a requirement. https://github.com/mgmtournie/Spring_domina

 ### Setting up
-To download the project, clone it from github using the next command:
+To download the project, clone it from GitHub using the next command:

 $ git clone https://github.com/LiviaLavy/Spring-Domina_Front-End.git